ember-learn/guides-source/guides/v3.1.0/tutorial/autocomplete-component.md

     {{/list-filter}}
   `);

-  // filling in the component's input field with 's' await fillIn(this.element.querySelector('.list-filter input'),'s');
+  // fill in the input field with 's' await fillIn(this.element.querySelector('.list-filter input'),'s');
-  // The keyup event here should invoke an action that will cause the list to be filtered await triggerKeyEvent(this.element.querySelector('.list-filter input'), "keyup", 83);
+  // keyup event to invoke an action that will cause the list to be filtered await triggerKeyEvent(this.element.querySelector('.list-filter input'), "keyup", 83);

   return settled().then(() => {